telekom-mms/kavir/helm/README.md

 ## Usage

 * create a git repository to which the information is committed
   * create a project access token for this git repository
     * role: Maintainer
     * scopes: write_repository
 * create `values.yaml` from `values.yaml.template`
   * configure `values.yaml`
-* run `helm install kavir kavir/helm`
+* run `helm install kavir ./helm --namespace kavir --create-namespace`